 Newly issued shares – dilution

-Newly issued shares dilute existing shareholders’ shareholding.
+Giving newly issued shares to employees will dilute existing shareholders shareholding.
 It is possible to confine the dilution to specific shareholders.
 However, confining dilution can give rise to a tax charge for existing shareholders if they are caught by the anti-tax avoidance value shifting provisions.

 Compared to an existing share transfer, newly issued shares are usually preferred.

-When an employee leaves, unless otherwise stated, the employee retains the gifted shares.
-So, ex-employees continue to benefit from the company’s growth.
-Ex-employers can even stall an exit by refusing to sell the shares.
-The way around the problem is to include provisions in the company’s articles of association and the shareholders’ agreement.
+When an employee leaves, unless otherwise stated, he or she retains the gifted shares.
+So, ex-employees would continue to benefit from the company’s growth.
+Ex-employees can even stall an exit by refusing to sell the shares.

 Use of good and bad leaver provisions when gifting shares